Necron3574/Necron3574.github.io/pages/aspire24.md

 One of the highlights was an activity where we formed groups with strangers and created impromptu stories using any three random words (Ours were Izaac, Orange, and WaterBottle).
 After crafting our stories, we were challenged to enact it and keep improvising by either expanding or shortening our act.
 We also were told to "sing" our story or "mime" our story to really improve our modulation and non-verbal skills.

 In between the sessions, we also had a lot of time to interact with people from different teams, countries, cultures.
-I met a lot of folks from Isreal who were also into Microsoft Security.
-While speaking to them, I was quite shocked to hear that in Isreal, everyone has to undergo a minimum of 2 years of mandatory service in the military, the moment they turn 18.
-I talked to a few folks who had horrifying stories of losing their friends in combat which made me really reflect on how privileged we are to be living in a protected space.
-I made it a point to connect with everyone either over Teams or on Linkedin and make sure to catch up with them to stay connected.
+I met a lot of folks from Isreal who were also into Microsoft Security and got to learn a lot more about their culture and way of life.

 Our next session, we had our next Keynote Speaker, Cassandra Worthy.
 She talked about the concept of Change Enthusiasm which is the excitement or eagerness that individuals or groups exhibit towards embracing and implementing change within an organization.
 It's a measure of how positively people respond to the prospect of change and their willingness to actively participate in it rather than resist it.